janklimo/writing/DailyDrip/01_Partial Application of Functions in Elm.md

 # Partial Application of Functions in Elm
-A friend of mine recently raised a very interesting question. _If a function takes two arguments, why is its type annotation `f: a -> b-> c`?
+A friend of mine recently raised an interesting question. _If a function takes two arguments, why is its type annotation `f: a -> b-> c`?
 Wouldn't something like `f: (a, b) -> c` make more sense?_